 This list explains many of the court orders and hearings for the child protection process.
-The child protection process is when a child protection worker from the Ministry of Children and Family Development (or a delegated agency) contacts you or visits your home.
+The child protection process is when a social worker from the Ministry of Children and Family Development (or a delegated agency) contacts you or visits your home.
 Sometimes the child protection process can lead to hearings and court orders.

 To find services that can help you, see Who can help.